6 Beautiful Scenic Drives on the Big Island of Hawaii

 Chain of Craters Road in Hawaii Volcanoes NP

-The Chain of Craters Road in Hawaii Volcanoes National Park is a breathtakingly beautiful drive that offers visitors an unforgettable experience of the volcanic landscape of Hawaii.
+The Chain of Craters Road in Hawaii Volcanoes National Park is a breathtakingly beautiful Big Island scenic drive that offers visitors an unforgettable experience of the volcanic landscape of Hawaii.
 The road stretches for 20 miles from the park entrance to the coastline, and it offers a variety of scenic viewpoints, historic sites, and easy hikes that make it a must-visit destination on the Big Island of Hawaii.
 This is one of my favorite National Park Scenic Drives!

 Get your National Parks Pass here!